 Yes Yes, in part No

-If the answer is “Yes, in part”, please specify any challenges encountered in identifying, tracing and freezing and seizing the proceeds of crime, at the request of another State party.
+If the answer is “Yes, in part”, please specify any challenges encountered in identifying, tracing and freezing and seizing the proceeds of crime, at the request of another State party. [agreed]

-If any legal grounds for refusal specific to a request for cooperation for the purposes of confiscation are provided for in your country’s legal framework, please explain what those grounds are (article 13, para 3 and 7, article 18, para 21).
+If any legal grounds for refusal specific to a request for cooperation for the purposes of confiscation are provided for in your country’s legal framework, please explain what those grounds are (article 13, para 3 and 7, article 18, para 21). [agreed]

 What information does your country’s legal framework require for inclusion in a request for cooperation for the purposes of confiscation other than those enumerated in article 13, para.
 3 and article 18, para.
 15 (arts.
 13, para.
-3,)?
+3,)? [agreed]

 H. Disposal of confiscated proceeds of crime or property (article 14)